Experience Asymmetry: the problem with calling high (and how to fix it)

 Note: the labels you apply should be specific, differentiated, and not sound like high-level pitches!
 For example:

-Bad: “I speak to Sales leaders like you every day who are looking for a better, more effective CRM”
+Bad: “I speak to CRO like you every day who are looking for a better, more effective CRM.”

-Good: “I speak to Sales leaders every day and what I hear consistently is that they don’t always trust that the information in their CRM is up-to-date”
+Good: “I speak to CRO’s like you every day who tell me they dread presenting their revenue number to their board because they don’t trust that the information in their CRM is accurate”

-Bad: “I speak to HR leaders like you every day who are looking to revamp their performance review process”
+Bad: “I speak to HR leaders like you every day who are looking for a better performance review solution.”

 Video: Mastering the 3 Types of Customer Problems – Part 2